-Minsky, Hyman P. Ph.D., "Financial Factors in the Economics of Capitalism" (1995).
+Minsky, Hyman P. Ph.D., "Sources of Financial Fragility: Financial Factors in the Economics of Capitalism" (1995).
 Hyman P. Minsky Archive.
-64.

-https://digitalcommons.bard.edu/hm_archive/64
+69. https://digitalcommons.bard.edu/hm\archive/69

 This Open Access is brought to you for free and open access by the Levy Economics Institute of Bard College at Bard Digital Commons.
 It has been accepted for inclusion in Hyman P. Minsky Archive by an authorized administrator of Bard Digital Commons.
 For more information, please contact digitalcommons@bard.edu.